top of page

 The Healing Walk

 These walks have been made possible through the cooperation of landholders, farmers and community members along the routes.
+The participation of members of local Indigenous communities is an integral part of the walks.

 Neil Murray, Lake Bolac local and founder of the festival, performing in 2022